John Jeffrey: Early life

-Provincial career
+Playing career

-He played for South of Scotland.
+Jeffrey played for Kelso and South of Scotland.

-International career

 He was capped by Scotland 'B' 3 times between 1983 and 1984.

 He won forty caps for Scotland between 1984 and 1991, making him, at the time, Scotland's most capped flanker.
-Often known to be first to the breakdown point, first with the tackle, or first with an inspired counter, Jeffrey had the ability to score important tries, of which he scored 11, another Scottish record at the time, shared with back-row colleague Derek White.
+He scored 11 tries, another Scottish record at the time, shared with back-row colleague Derek White.

-Journalist, Richard Bath, described him as "one of the most galvanising sights in Five Nations rugby throughout the 1980s and early 1990s."
-He was an outstanding performer in the Grand Slam season of 1990.
+Journalist Richard Bath described him as "one of the most galvanising sights in Five Nations rugby throughout the 1980s and early 1990s."

 In 1988, after playing football with the Calcutta Cup along Princes Street in Edinburgh with England's Dean Richards, Jeffrey received a six-month ban from the Scottish Rugby Union.
 Richards received a one match sentence from the English Rugby Football Union.
 The trophy was severely dented, and cost hundreds of pounds to repair.
 Jeffrey later admitted to having been drunk at the time of the incident: "There was no doubt it was us.
 It was a mix of alcohol and high jinks.
 I think I had sobered up a bit by the time I got back to the hotel.
 I remember looking at the cup and thinking, 'hmmm, we could be in a spot of bother here'."

-Jeffrey had been a British and Irish Lion on the 1989 Tour of Australia, ironically being kept out of the Test side by his national team-mates Finlay Calder and Derek White, and Englishmen Mike Teague who would be on the losing side against Jeffrey in the Calcutta Cup match the following year.
+Jeffrey was selected for the British Lions' 1989 Tour of Australia.

+He was a part of the Scotland team that won the Grand Slam in 1990.

 During the 1990 Hong Kong Sevens, Jeffrey played for Scotland 7s, but when they were knocked out, he went on to play for Wales 7s as they were suffering from too many injuries.

-Coaching career
+Later career

-He has been involved in coaching the Scotland youth teams.
+Jeffrey was involved in coaching the Scotland youth teams.
+He has commentated on rugby games for the BBC.

-Administrative career

-He has been a member of the International Rugby Board (Now called World Rugby) Council and head of referees since 2010.
-In December 2020 Jeffrey was appointed as Chairman of the Scottish Rugby Board.
-In December 2022 Scottish Rugby announced that Jeffrey would stand down as Chairman in May 2023 but would remain on the board.
+He was a member of the (now World Rugby) Council (previously the International Rugby Board) and head of referees since 2010.

+In December 2020 Jeffrey was appointed as chairman of the Scottish Rugby Board.
+In December 2022 Scottish Rugby announced that Jeffrey would stand down as chairman in May 2023 but would remain on the board.
-Farming career

-Jeffrey's "day job" was his Borders farm, of which he had only one regret: "If I stand on a hill I can see England."

-Broadcasting career

-He commentates at rugby games on BBC Radio Scotland's Sportsound programme.
+In 2024 Jeffrey put himself forward as a candidate for the charirmanship of World Rugby.
+His candidacy was not supported by the Scottish Rugby Union, and he subsequently resigned as president of the Six Nations and as a board member, council member and vice-chairman of World Rugby.

+On 30 June 2025, it was announced that he had been appointed Lord Lieutenant of Roxburgh, Ettrick and Lauderdale, the monarch's representative in the area.